-early days when the schools were bigger and she has her reservations about what she sees as the modern lack of emphasis on learning the "basics", such as the Ten Commandments, but the satisfaction she derives from watching her students receive the sacraments is stronger than ever.
+The numbers might be down on the early days when the schools were bigger and she has her reservations about what she sees as the modern lack of emphasis on learning the "basics", such as the Ten Commandments, but the satisfaction she derives from watching her students receive the sacraments is stronger than ever.

-This is partly because she believes in is harder for children today because so many come from families "who don's go to Mass" and have a minimal grounding in their faith.
+This is partly because she believes in is harder for children today because so many come from families "who don't go to Mass" and have a minimal grounding in their faith.